nathan-osman/api2go-resource/README.md

 This package serves as a bridge between [GORM](https://github.com/jinzhu/gorm) and [api2go](https://github.com/manyminds/api2go), reducing the amount of boilerplate code needed for implementing CRUD actions for GORM models.

+### Features

+Here are some of the features that api2go-resource provides:

+- Works with your existing GORM models
+- Enables filtering to be limited to specific fields
+- Provides hooks to enable access control and normalization

 ### Usage

 Let's suppose you have the following model definition: